-Jacqueline Robertson, LMFT, Psychedelic Psychotherapist & Clinical Supervisor
+Jacqueline Robertson, LMFT, Clinical Supervisor & Psychedelic Therapist

-With over 17 years of experience in the healing arts, Jacqueline Robertson offers a holistic and integrative approach to psychotherapy—one that honors the deep interconnectedness of mind, body, spirit, and the natural world.
-Her work is grounded in neuroscience, trauma recovery, and attachment theory, while also drawing on ecopsychology, somatic psychology, and Indigenous wisdom traditions.
+With more than 17 years of experience in the healing arts, Jacqueline Robertson offers a holistic and integrative approach to psychotherapy that honors the interconnectedness of mind, body, spirit, and the natural world.
+Her practice is grounded in neuroscience, Jungian psychology, and attachment theory, while also drawing on ecopsychology, somatic psychology, and Indigenous wisdom traditions.

-Jacqueline’s highly relational, somatic, and mindfulness-based lens allows for healing that is both evidence-based and soul-centered.
-She believes that disconnection from nature often mirrors disconnection from self—and that reconnection with the living world can support nervous system regulation, emotional balance, and spiritual renewal.
+Jacqueline’s therapeutic lens is relational, somatic, and mindfulness-based, creating space for healing that is both evidence-driven and deeply soul-centered.
+She recognizes how disconnection from nature often mirrors disconnection from self—and how re-engaging with the living world can restore nervous system balance, emotional regulation, and spiritual renewal.

-She views therapy as a sacred rite of passage, inspired by the Hero’s Journey—not just as a metaphor, but as a living process of transformation.
-In this space, clients are invited to transmute wounds into wisdom and reconnect with their inherent worth, vitality, and inner guidance.
+She views psychotherapy as a modern rite of passage, inspired by the Hero’s Journey—not only as a guiding metaphor, but as an unfolding process of transformation.
+Within this framework, clients are supported in transmuting wounds into wisdom and reconnecting with their inherent worth, vitality, and inner guidance.

-Jacqueline specializes in working with anxiety, trauma, women’s mental health, grief and loss, relational healing, and psychedelic preparation and integration.
-Her integrative style blends modalities such as Somatic Psychotherapy, Attachment-Focused EMDR, Internal Family Systems (IFS), Hakomi Mindfulness Therapy, Jungian depth psychology, and Native American medicine teachings.
+Jacqueline specializes in anxiety, self-worth, self-compassion, women’s issues, grief and loss, and psychedelic preparation and integration.
+Her integrative style weaves together Attachment Theory, Somatic Psychotherapy, Hakomi Mindfulness, Attachment-Focused EMDR, Internal Family Systems (IFS), Jungian psychology, Buddhism and Native American teachings.

-A distinctive aspect of her practice is her background in clinical nutrition for mental health.
-Jacqueline incorporates psychoeducation around blood sugar balance, inflammation, gut-brain health, and nutritional psychiatry to support emotional well-being and resilience.
+A distinctive element of her practice is her background in clinical nutrition for mental health.
+She integrates psychoeducation on blood sugar balance, inflammation, gut-brain health, and nutritional psychiatry to enhance emotional resilience and overall well-being.

-Before becoming a therapist, she explored creative expression through dance, music, and journalism, writing and editing for The Silhouette at McMaster University.
-She holds an Honors Bachelor’s degree in History, a Master’s in Clinical Psychology from Antioch University, and certification in Psychedelic-Assisted Psychotherapy from the Integrative Psychiatry Institute.
+Prior to becoming a therapist, Jacqueline immersed herself in creative expression through dance, music, and journalism, serving as a writer and editor for The Silhouette at McMaster University.
+She holds an Honors Bachelor’s degree in History, a Master’s degree in Clinical Psychology from Antioch University, and certification in Psychedelic-Assisted Psychotherapy from the Integrative Psychiatry Institute.

 Ariana Howell, Associate Marriage & Family Therapist (AMFT #150632)